8 Minutes Read.

 Banks and Fintech Companies Collaborate: Win-Win

-- Banks partnering with SMB lenders: OnDeck’s partnership with JP Morgan is the most famous and the earliest example of such an association.
+- Banks partner with SMB lenders: OnDeck’s partnership with JP Morgan is the most famous and the earliest example of such an association.
 OnDeck basically provided the tech platform and JP Morgan had the captive small business audience.

-- Banks partnering with fintech vendors: Instead of passive investment and/or allowing access to third party lenders, many banks have moved towards partnering fintech partners like MonJa.
+- Banks partner with fintech vendors: Instead of passive investment and/or allowing access to third party lenders, many banks have moved towards partnering fintech partners like MonJa.
 There is no major upfront investment; no sharing of data with a competitor and the lender gets to monetize its small business relationships.

 Emphasizing More on Transparency